 Through my personal experience, and the experience of other vegans I’ve talked to, I’ve created this step-by-step guide to making going vegan easier.
 It’s long, but as simple as possible.

-There’s no right answer, because the best option depends on you and your situation.
+The best option depends on your situation.
 Specifically, 4 factors affect the answer:

 - Conviction – How important is this for you?
-If you feel absolutely terrible about eating animal products, you have the motivation to go vegan overnight.
-If you just feel bad, or that “we don’t really need to eat them, so I’d rather not,” you may not have the motivation needed for a quick transition.
+If you feel absolutely terrible about eating animal products, you likely have enough motivation to go vegan overnight.
+If you just feel a bit bad, you may not have the motivation needed for a quick transition.

 - Money – It’s a lot easier to go vegan overnight if you have a lot of disposable income.
-Can you afford to shop at “fancy” vegan stores and buy expensive vegan meats?
+Can you afford to shop at “fancy” vegan stores and buy expensive vegan foods?

 - Opportunity – Do you have time to spend reading and shopping and cooking?
 Or are you overloaded with work and other commitments?
-Make a huge change overnight requires that you have a decent amount of time and energy to devote to it.
+Making a huge change overnight requires that you have a decent amount of time and energy to devote to it.
 Are you in a country that has wide availability of vegan products?

 All those factors will push you towards one answer or another.